-Run-out A radial deviation on the rim is colloquially known as a "run-out".
-Bar conventional unit for air pressure.
-Torque Also called tightening torque.
+A radial deviation on the rim is colloquially known as a "run-out".

+conventional unit for air pressure.

+Also called tightening torque.
 Indicates how "tight" a screw has been tightened.

+German Institute for Standardization.
+European standard

+Electrically Power Assisted Cycles

-DIN EN ISO German Institute for Standardization.
-European standard Specialist dealer / specialist workshop In Germany: In this Owner's Manual, the term "specialist dealer" and/or "specialist workshop" indicates businesses which are authorised by the responsible authority in the region in question to denote themselves as such and to sell and repair bicycles.
+In Germany: In this Operating instructions, the term "specialist dealer" and/or "specialist workshop" indicates businesses which are authorised by the responsible authority in the region in question to denote themselves as such and to sell and repair bicycles.
 Specialist dealers we have authorised: our company only allows selected specialist dealers to sell and repair our products.

-Handforce The force an average adult human can exert with his hand using low to medium effort.
-IHK In Germany: Chamber of Industry and Commerce МТВ Mountainbike Nm Newton meter; unit for torque Pedelec Pedal Electric Cycle psi pounds per square inch; American unit for pressure; 1 psi = 0.06897 bar StVO German Highway Code StVZO German Road Traffic Licensing Regulations
+The force an average adult human can exert with his hand using low to medium effort.

+In Germany: Chamber of Industry and Commerce

+Mountainbike

+Newton meter; unit for torque

+Pedal Electric Cycle

+pounds per square inch; American unit for pressure; 1 psi = 0.06897 bar

+German Highway Code

+German Road Traffic Licensing